 When knitting on knitting machines, the yarn is placed along the knitting needle, picked up by it, formed into a loop and then pulled through the previous loop.
-This creates a stitch from the previous loop.
+This creates a loop from the previous loop.

 There are flat- and circular-knitting machines.
 Flat knitting machines can be used flexibly and are suitable for producing complete items.
 Circular-knitting machines are used to make fabrics sold by the metre for ready-to-wear clothing.

-Stitches can be formed in different sizes and even passed between the needles, allowing for the creation of various shapes and sizes of knitted fabrics, as well as textured fabrics.
+Loops can be formed in different sizes and even passed between the needles, allowing for the creation of various shapes and sizes of knitted fabrics, as well as textured fabrics.

 Just as patterns are created using different colours, different materials can also be used to create desired effects.
 For example, stronger and less elastic areas can be created by using rubber, or sensor surfaces by using electrically conductive threads.